akshaali/data_sets_projectWork/Wine Prediction/README.md

-It predict the quality of wine given diffrent features and observation .
+# It predict the quality of wine given different features and observation .

-* Attribute information
+### Attribute information
 Input variables (based on physicochemical tests):
 1 - fixed acidity
 2 - volatile acidity